micrometer-metrics/micrometer/README.md

 Early work on dimensional Spring Metrics for application monitoring.

+## Reference Documentation

+You can view an early preview of the reference [documentation here](https://jkschneider.github.io/spring-metrics/).

+## Goals

 In addition to the features already present in Spring Boot [Actuator Metrics](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-metrics.html), these are some goals for inclusion in an initial release:

 * Adopt a dimensional system rather than hierarchical.
 Many metrics backends are dimensional in nature.
 A hierarchical name can be derived consistently from a series of dimensions for those that are not (example of this in spectator-reg-metrics3).